devgeniem/ga-popular-posts-geniem/README.md

 # ga-popular-posts-geniem
-Wordpress plugin that provides a set of methods to fetch and use most popular posts from Google Analytics
+Wordpress plugin for developers that provides a basic set of methods to fetch and use most popular posts from Google Analytics.

+Due of the nature of how Google Analytics and it's API works, this is not a plug'n'play style plugin and it will require a few steps to set up.

 ## Setup ##